cristianoliveira/aerospace-marks/README.md

 remove identifier if it is already marked.
 ```

+### Why not use named workspaces?

+> TL;DR: Dynamic mappings to specific windows, not workspaces.

+I wanted something more granular than workspaces, I want to jump to a specific window, given a context.
+Sometimes my "video" is youtube, sometimes it's a video player, sometimes it's a browser.
+I want to be able to jump to the right window, no matter what workspace it is on.

 ## Usage

 Allow one to mark a window with the given identifier.